sin5678/inav_cn_wiki/Howto:-CC3D-flight-controller,-minimOSD-,-telemetry-and-GPS-for-fixed-wing.md

 Usualy it is enough.

 You may enable also rather helpful '#define MAPMODE' under FEATURES that allows you to see the map indication of relative positions of home and aircraft.

+Configure config.h allowing LTM if you want to share USART1 with your telemetry system, as explained above.

 All other settings are done in MWOSD configurator.
 Everything you need is to select the font you like, OSD indicators' positions.
 As iNAV takes care of voltage/current/rssi monitoring you'll need to ask the MWOSD to take these values from the FC (see the fig)